dfelinto/blender-manual/manual/animation/armatures/posing/introduction.rst

 The color of the bones are based on their state.
-There are six different color codes, ordered here by precedence (i.e. the bone will be of the color of the bottommost valid state):
+There are six different color codes, ordered here by precedence (i.e. the bone will be of the color of the bottom-most valid state):

 .. hue rotation based on the bone solid.

 - Gray: Default.
-- Blue wireframe: in Pose Mode.
+- Blue wire-frame: in Pose Mode.
 - Green: with Constraint.
 - Yellow: with :doc:`IK Solver constraint </animation/constraints/tracking/ik_solver>`.
 - Orange: with Targetless Solver constraint.